 Before beginning the power supply installation, check the installation screws on all power supplies and check the area around the power supply bays to determine which tools you will need.

-The new or replacement power supply and the power cable that you supply are the only parts you need to complete this installation.
+The new power supply and the power cable, that you supply, are the only parts you need to complete this installation.

-If you remove a power supply and leave the bay empty, install a cover plate over the empty bay.
-The chassis is shipped with a cover plate installed over the empty bay.
+If you remove a power supply and leave the bay empty, install a power supply blank in the empty power supply bay.
+(See Figure 10.)
+Chassis shipped with a single power supply include a power supply blank installed in the empty power supply bay.